 As required by IFTA Procedures Manual § P530, the records maintained by a licensee shall be adequate to enable the base jurisdiction to verify the distances traveled and fuel purchased by the licensee for the period under audit and to evaluate the accuracy of the licensee's distance and fuel accounting systems for its fleet.
-Without beginning and ending odometer readings and without longitudinal and latitudinal information for starting and ending points for the trips, the Department does not consider the remaining information verified or verifiable.
+Without trip odometer readings, routes of travel, or total and jurisdictional distances, the Department does not consider the remaining information verified or verifiable.
 The Department's adjustments were appropriate.
-Taxpayer has not met the burden imposed by IFTA R1210.300 and by IC § 6-8.1-5-1(c).
+Taxpayer has not met the burden imposed by IFTA § R1210.300 (2013) and IC § 6-8.1-5-1(c).